naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-I'm reading a book on anti-gravity.
-It's impossible to put down!
+Why did the IT technician become a magician?
+He wanted to troubleshoot the disappearing acts!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)